 Names and missions changed over the years.
 In 1989, CLDD changed to the “Civilian Leadership Training Division (CLTD)” to accurately reflect its mission.
 AMSC’s program became “Sustaining Base Leadership and Management” (SBLM) when the “Garrison Pre-Command Course” (GPCC) and “General Officer Installation Commander’s Course” (GOICC) were added in 1994 and 1995 respectively.
 In 1997, our Command Programs office piloted the “Garrison Command Sergeants Major Course” (GSGMC).
 After the terrorist attacks of September 11, 2001, the Army required a number of changes for antiterrorism and force protection measures worldwide.
 As a result, the “Installation Force Protection Exercise” (IFPEX) Program was launched in October 2006.

 In 2005, CLTD merged with AMSC to develop the Civilian Education System (CES) Leader Development Program for the Army Civilian Corps.
-AMSC and CLTD both brought together extensive experience from teaching thousands of Army leaders.
-The merger has resulted in a wealth of expertise that will only serve to intensify the educational experience for the Army Civilian Corps and magnify the success of CES for the Army.
-CES was launched in January 2007 and provides enhanced leader development and educational opportunities for Army Civilians throughout their careers.
+The merger generated a wealth of expertise that added value to the intensity of the Army Civilian Corps’ educational experience.
+CES was launched in January 2007 and, since then, has provided enhanced leader development and educational opportunities for Army Civilians throughout their careers.

 250 Gibbon Ave, Fort Leavenworth, KS 66027